-BIO P 205: PRACTICAL-II ENZYMES AND MOLECULAR BIOLOGY
+BIO P 205: PRACTICAL-II

+ENZYMES AND MOLECULAR BIOLOGY

 - 1. Activity and specific activity of any one enzyme. - 2.
-Effect of pH, temperature and substrate concentration on enzyme activity. - 3.
-Km value of any one enzyme. - 4.
-Estimation of activity of the following serum enzymes: Transaminases, ALP - 5.
+Effect of pH and temperature on enzyme activity. - 3.
+Effect of substrate concentration on enzyme activity and determination of Km value. - 4.
+Estimation of activity of serum enzymes: Transaminases and ALP - 5.
 Enzyme immobilization using alginate beads. - 6.
 Extraction of genomic DNA, electrophoresis in agarose gel, determination of molecular mass. - 7.
 Isolation of RNA from yeast. - 8.
 Plasmid preparation, characterization by electrophoresis. - 9.
 Bacterial conjugation - 10.
 Transformation.